dot-bob/Marlin-Tevo-Black-Widow/Black Widow Readme.txt

 M107 ; turn off fan

 Changes:
+Version 1.1.0-RC8 02-07-17 Version 3.1
+- Made the cooldown option when stopping a print from sd card a configurable option in Configuration.h.
+By default this option is enabled.
+Comment out #define SD_STOP_AUTO_COOLDOWN located in the Extra Features section of the configuration.h to disable this feature.
+- Apply some fixes to the manual bed leveling routine that could cause the homing prompts to hang.

 Version 1.1.0-RC8 01-16-17 Version 3
 - Improved display responsiveness.
 - Changed default speed and acceleration settings to make them more conservative to prevent stepper skipping.